 So be wise and take as good as new stuff with you when you set off for your journey.
 Do not be stingy on your office equipment.

-Have a good phone with lots of apps that can help you contact clients and search from projects even from your phone.
+Have a good phone with lots of apps that can help you contact clients and search for projects even from your phone.

 Have a great cloud place, with lots of gigabytes available, for document storage and access for both you and clients. (public files or shared folders)